NCERT Exemplar Solutions Class 10 Science Chapter 9 – Free PDF Download

 - Pea plants are self-pollinated

 - Easily identified characters

 36. A woman has only daughters.
 Analyse the situation genetically and provide a suitable explanation.

-A woman has only daughter; it means egg always received X chromosome from the sperm.
-If sperm donates X chromosomes the resultant child will be female and if Sperm donates y chromosome baby will be a male.
+A woman has only daughters: It means the egg always received X chromosomes from the sperm.
+If sperm donates X chromosomes, the resultant child will be female, and if sperm donates Y chromosome, the baby will be male.

 Long Answer Questions

 37. Does geographical isolation of individuals of a species lead to the formation of a new species?
 Provide a suitable explanation.